habibulmursaleen/TrackingISS/README.md

 ### General info

 This project is to create a small app that is tracking the position of the International Space Station in Google maps or similar.
+This application pulls data from the ISS API, saves the data into postgres database, and then visualizes the position of the ISS on a map.

 ### Technologies